vincode-io/Zavala/docs/_pages/about.md

   overlay_filter: 0.5
 ---

-Zavala is a dedicated outliner written for Apple platforms.
+Zavala is a dedicated outliner written for Apple platforms by [Maurice Parker](https://vincode.io).
 It is an open source project and will be free forever.
 You can find the source code for [Zavala on GitHub](https://github.com/vincode-io/Zavala).

 ### Credits